eexpress/gs-clock/README.md

 Import from `cairo-timer`

-> Two Mode.
-Alt+Click on menu icon to toggle mode.

-- Alarm-Mode: Click the clock face to set the alarm, click the center circle to enable the alarm.
+Click the clock face to set the alarm, click the center circle to enable the alarm.
-- Clock-Mode: Transparent clock suspended on the desktop.

 ![](screenshot.png)

+Special thanks `Simon Schneegans`